 The body of the proposal should clearly and concisely describe the project, and be specific about the scope of the proposed work.
 An Executive Summary format is highly recommended for the body of your proposal.
 The amount of background material should be limited only to what is pertinent to the proposed project.
 If the work requires making purchases of material and parts, an estimated budget must be included.

-1.5.3 Action Items - Juniors
+1.6.3 Action Items - Sophomore and Juniors

-Students planning on completing junior independent work should be enrolled in one of the following courses:
+Sophomore students interested in completing independent work should be enrolled in one of the following courses: